 just abnormal, they form tumors.
 Tumors may be benign, but are

 Specialization is deeply intertwined with the other three multicellular organizing principles in part because the orchestration of many kinds of simple elements requires more careful messaging mechanisms and a different sort of communication strategy called stigmergy.

 Multicellular specialization at the cellular level is possible because the environment faced by a cell in a multicellular organism is quite different from and more benign than that faced by a single-cell organism in its natural environment.
 Metazoan cells live in a cooperative, nearly homeostatic environment protected and nourished by the whole organism.
 In contrast, a single-cell organism must be prepared to deal with all sorts of unfavorable circumstances such as predators, changing abundance of nutrients, and toxic chemicals.
 That flexibility requires each cell to support a large complex repertoire of behavior.

 Perhaps the most important benefit is that specialization reduces the number and type of messages to which the cell can respond.
 There are thousands of different types of molecular messages active in a complex multicellular organism.
 Each cell responds to just a small subset.
-It would be more than meaningless for a cell to retain the ability to respond to all these messages – it would be chaos.
-Worse, a general-purpose cell would be susceptible to all viruses.
+It would be worse than meaningless for a cell to retain the ability to respond to all these messages it would be chaos.
+A cell that had receptors for all molecular messages would be susceptible to all viruses.
 Viruses infect a cell by binding to particular surface proteins.
 Since different surface proteins characterize different specialized cells, each kind of virus can infect only certain types of cells -- those that have the right binding sites.
 The cold virus infects cells in the nasal passages, the hepatitis virus infects certain liver cells, the HIV virus infects certain cells in the immune system, and so forth.
 If every cell expressed all cell markers, any virus could bind to and infect all cells.
 Catching a cold would be fatal.